notou10/fid-clip-notou/README.md

 1. pickle download issue,
 2. want to calculate on generated sample not on-line generating

-with existing repository, I repoduced fid-clip above.
+with existing repository, I reproduced fid-clip above.

 # prerequisites